-54.3 DEAD HEAT IN A CHAMPIONSHIP RALLY
+54.3 DEAD HEAT IN A LEG OR CHAMPIONSHIP RALLY

-In the event of a dead heat, the competitor who sets the best time on the first special stage which is not a super special stage will be proclaimed the winner.
+- 54.3.1 In the event of a dead heat in a Leg, the competitor who sets the best time on the first special stage of a Leg, which is not a super special stage, will be proclaimed the winner.
+If this is not sufficient, the times of the second, third, fourth, etc. special stages shall be taken into consideration. - 54.3.2 In the event of a dead heat in a rally, the competitor who sets the best time on the first special stage, which is not a super special stage will be proclaimed the winner.
 If this is not sufficient, the times of the second, third, fourth, etc. special stages shall be taken into consideration.